My own books are shown on the right and my lecture notes for students are listed in the left-hand column.

 The 'God' Blog

-For about 12 months, until erlier this year, I was blogging on issues in the Philosophy of Religion, particularly on the idea of 'God' and whether a religion for atheists is a viable possibility within Western culture.
+For about 12 months, I blogged on issues in the Philosophy of Religion, particularly on the idea of 'God' and whether a religion for atheists is a viable possibility within Western culture.

 The material on the blog was gathered with a view to putting together a new book, attempting to give a balanced view of 'god language' and the place it has both within religion and for human self-understanding.
 I was brought up Christian and was, for some years, an ordained Anglican, yet I cannot recognise my beliefs of those days in the caricature of belief that is often presented in debate.
 I've also been involved with Buddhism and for a decade regularly practised meditation with a western Buddhist group - seeing what religion can be in a non-theistic context.

 I now describe myself as an atheist, simply because that causes fewest confusions - and it is probably more accurate than any other wretched label we give one another.
 In practice, I agree with and have great sympathy for the beliefs of many who would describe themselves as liberal Christians.
 The level of reality to which some people give the name 'God', however, is too important to be left to those who call themselves believers!

 Exactly how to work through this issue is something with which I'm struggling - both personally and intellectually - at the moment, inspired by many modern writers on God (Karen Armstrong springs to mind if you want something accessible) and despairing of others.
 In the near future, the 'God Blog' will appear as an extended section of this website, organised by subject matter, and eventually it may, just possibly, become a book.